Ezra Pound: Meeting Eliot, Cathay, translation

 When war was declared in August 1914, opportunities for writers were immediately reduced; poems were now expected to be patriotic.
 Pound's income from October 1914 to October 1915 was £42.10.0, apparently five times less than the year before.

 On 22 September 1914 T. S. Eliot traveled from Merton College, Oxford, with an introduction from Conrad Aiken, to have Pound read Eliot's unpublished "The Love Song of J. Alfred Prufrock".
 Pound wrote to Harriet Monroe, editor of Poetry, on 30 September to say that Eliot—who was at Oxford on a fellowship from Harvard—had "sent in the best poem I have yet had or seen from an American ...
 He has actually trained himself and modernized himself on his own."
 Monroe did not like Prufrock's "very European world-weariness", according to Humphrey Carpenter, but she published it anyway, in June 1915.

-Pound's Cathay, published in April 1915, contains 25 examples of Classical Chinese poetry that Pound translated into English based on the notes of the Orientalist Ernest Fenollosa.
+The 1915 poem Cathay contains 25 examples of Classical Chinese poetry that Pound translated into English based on the notes of the Orientalist Ernest Fenollosa.
 Fenollosa's widow, Mary McNeill Fenollosa, had given Pound her husband's notes in 1913, after Laurence Binyon introduced them.
 Michael Alexander saw Cathay as the most attractive of Pound's work.
 There is a debate about whether the poems should be viewed primarily as translations or as contributions to Imagism and the modernization of English poetry.
 English professor Steven Yao argued that Cathay shows that translation does not need a thorough knowledge of the source language.

 Pound's translations from Old English, Latin, Italian, French and Chinese were highly disputed.
 According to Alexander, they made him more unpopular in some circles than the treason charge.
 Robert Graves wrote in 1955: "[Pound] knew little Latin, yet he translated Propertius; and less Greek, but he translated Alcaeus; and still less Anglo-Saxon, yet he translated The Seafarer.
 I once asked Arthur Waley how much Chinese Pound knew; Waley shook his head despondently."

 Pound was devastated when Henri Gaudier-Brzeska, from whom he had commissioned a sculpture of himself two years earlier, was killed in the trenches in June 1915.
 In response, he published Gaudier-Brzeska: A Memoir (1916), writing "A great spirit has been among us, and a great artist has gone."
 Two months before he died, Gaudier-Brzeska had written to Pound to say that he kept Cathay in his pocket "to put courage in my fellows".